sykinggg/tgApp/README.md

-# tgApp
+# React + TypeScript + Vite

-tg mini app
+tgApp is a simple Telegram client built with React, TypeScript, and Vite.